lostatc/xpct/README.md

         [1]  FAILED
              Expected:
                  "Central Jamrock"
-             to not have the suffix:
+             to not contain the substring:
                  "Jamrock"

         [2]  OK